LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/monitoring.md

 ### Activities

 Given that multiple developers and users may use a Functions account, it can get hard to keep track of changes and identify users who may have caused issues.
 To tackle this challenge, we offer our activity stream.
-This stream is visible on the "Home"-Page/Landing.
+This stream is visible on the "Home"-Page.
 The displayed data consists of 4 information:

 * Date
 * User